 The credit card

-For its part, the credit card is linked to a separate account (credit card account) that allows you to make purchases (e.g. online) that have to be paid back on specific dates.
-It is a type of short-term loan: you make a purchase and the credit card issuer lends you the amount (depending on your credit limit) to pay for that purchase.
-You then have to pay back the card issuer (Visa or Mastercard) on a monthly basis.
+On its side, a credit card is linked to a separate account (credit card account) that allows you to make purchases (e.g. online) that must be repaid on specific dates.
+It is a type of short-term loan: you make a purchase and the credit card issuer lends you the amount (based on your credit limit) to pay for that purchase.
+You must then pay the card issuer (Visa or Mastercard) back on a monthly basis.

 Having a credit card is a very common practice in Canada and is very important in the Canadian banking system.
 It allows you to get a cash advance, establish a credit history and build a good credit rating.
-In the long run, a good credit rating makes it easier to buy a house or a car and to sign a lease if a credit check is required.
+In the long run, a good credit rating makes it easier to buy a house or a car and to sign a lease, as a credit check will be required.

 The Canadian banking system: the benefits of your Canadian credit card